SebouChu/propshaft/UPGRADING.md

 background: image_url('hero.jpg')
 ```

-Using the same path with `url` in Propshaft to raise in error, saying it cannot locate `theme/hero.jpg`.
+Using the same path with `url` in Propshaft will cause it to raise an error, saying it cannot locate `theme/hero.jpg`.
 That's because Propshaft assumes all paths are relative to the path of the file it's processing.
 Since it was processing a css file inside the `theme` folder, it will also look for `hero.jpg` in the same folder.

-By adding a `/` at the start of the path we are telling Propshaft to consider all paths to be absolute.
-While this change in behavior increases the work a bit when upgrading, it makes **external libraries like FontAwesome and Bootstrap themes to work out-of-the-box**.
+By adding a `/` at the start of the path we are telling Propshaft to consider to treat this path as an absolute path.
+While this change in behavior increases the work a bit when upgrading, it makes **external libraries like FontAwesome and Bootstrap themes work out-of-the-box**.

 **Asset content**

 It's a common pattern in apps to inline small SVG files and low resolution versions of images that need to be displayed as quickly as possible.
-In Propshaft, you can easily do that with a single line of code that will be the same in all environments:
+In Propshaft, the same line of code works for all environments:
 ```ruby
 Rails.application.assets.load_path.find('logo.svg').content
 ```